Active Volcanoes in Costa RicaLoco Jim

 And don’t get me wrong: All the volcanoes I’ve mentioned are active, and they do erupt from time to time.
 But the eruptions usually consist of massive black plumes shooting into the air.
 If you’re lucky enough to see a smoking crater, the most you’ll have to worry about is how best to photograph it.

-If you are interested in more information about Costa Rica Volcanoes, I recommend reading the following article: Costa Rica Volcanoes – How many are there?
+If you are interested in more information about Costa Rica Volcanoes, we recommend reading the following articles:

 For more information about Costa Rica, check out my blog and videos at locos4travel-costarica.com